-- Step 1: District administrators will complete a medical exemption form and submit it with documentation to the Assessment Office (March 6 for SD-ELP; second Friday in May for all other assessments).
-The documentation must explain the student's emergency medical situation that resulted in their inability to take one or more state assessments. - Step 2: The Assessment Office will provide information to the department's Management Team and they will approve or deny exemptions based on a case-by-case review. - Step 3: The Assessment Office will follow up with districts on the approval or denial of the exemption. - Step 4: After all medical exemptions are determined, the Assessment Office will provide details for all medical exemption requests (use the Medical Exemption table) with student ID, district ID, and school ID to the Accountability Office with the approved exemptions and list of assessments relevant to those exemptions (by June 10). - Step 5: The Accountability Office will add medically exempt student data to the overrides that are shared with the vendor by mid-June. - Step 6: The vendor will use the overrides to make changes to the report card. - Step 7: The Assessment Office and the Accountability Office will work to validate medically exempt students. - No appeals will be accepted for medical exemption during the Appeal window.
+• Step 1: District administrators will complete a medical exemption form and submit it with documentation to the Assessment Office.
+The documentation must explain the student's emergency medical situation that resulted in their inability to take one or more state assessments.

+- Step 2: The Assessment Office will provide information to a team of administrators , and they will approve or deny exemptions based on a case-by-case review. - Step 3: The Assessment Office will follow up with districts on the approval or denial of the exemption. - Step 4: After all medical exemptions are determined, the Assessment Office will provide details for all medical exemption requests (use the Medical Exemption table) with student ID, district ID, and school ID to the Accountability Office with the approved exemptions and list of assessments relevant to those exemptions. - Step 5: The Accountability Office will add medically exempt student data to the overrides that are shared with the vendor. - Step 6: The vendor will use the overrides to make changes to the report card. - Step 7: The Assessment and Accountability Office will work to validate medically exempt students. - No appeals will be accepted for medical exemption during the appeals window.